Christoph Scheiner: Legacy

 The primary school in Markt Wald is named in memory of Christoph Scheiner.
 In Markt Wald, there is also a street and a plaque hangs in the town hall and an observation tower to his remembrance.
 In Ingolstadt, there is the Christoph-Scheiner-Gymnasium (a High School).
-The street to the observatory of the university in Munich and a road in Berlin (Charlottenburg) are named after Scheiner.
+The street to the observatory of LMU Munich and a road in Berlin (Charlottenburg) are named after Scheiner.
 In 1999, a coin (35-mm diameter), with Scheiner's face on it, was minted in Ingolstadt.
 Also a lunar crater is named after Scheiner (diameter: 110 km [68 mi], height of embankment: 5,500 m [18,000 ft], named by Riccoli).
 A postage stamp was issued in Austria (2005).
 The town museum in Ingolstadt shows an oil painting (after 1732), also the Studienbibliothek Dillingen a fresco (painter Ignaz Schilling, 1702–1773).